Trading Standards have clearly nothing better to do than prop up our throwaway society. Commerce over common sense has to end.

 In short, he’s an absolute hero.
 And what thanks does he get from the same government that contributes to the problem?
 He gets hounded and threatened by the law and bureaucracy.

-The latest Trading Standards effort is after a visit where they found “444 items that were 6,345 days past their use by date”.
+The latest Trading Standards investigation occurred after a visit where they found “444 items that were 6,345 days past their use by date”.
 Sounds terrible when represented in soundbite-inducing numbers.
 Although I despise reducing things to meaningless averages, that’s an average of two weeks per item.
 Some was only a day beyond its official expiry.
 Some that was months “out of date” included items such as dried or powdered spices that anyone knows can usually be used safely for months beyond their official end of life.
+Maybe years.